-The Company remits the equivalent of the dividends payable to the holders of ADS (ADS holders) in Indian Rupees to the depository bank, which is the registered shareholder on record for all owners of the Company's ADSs.
-The depositary bank purchases the foreign currencies and remits dividends to the ADS holders in Rs. crore Particulars Number of shares to which Quarter endo June 30, the dividends relate 2009 2008 Final dividend for fiscal 2009 10,73,97,313 145 - Final dividend for fiscal 2008 10,95,11,049 - 79 Special dividend for fiscal 2008 10,95,11,049 - 219
+The Company remits the equivalent of the dividends payable to equity shareholders and holders of ADS.
+For ADS holders the dividend is remitted in Indian rupees to the depository bank, which is the registered shareholder on record for all owners of the Company's ADSs.
+The depositary bank purchases the foreign currencies and remits dividends to the ADS holders.

-Particulars of dividends remitted:
+The particulars of dividends remitted are as follows: